ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-input-files.rst

        private ArrayList<Pokemon> pokemonList = new ArrayList<Pokemon>();

-       // Write a method to read in the data, split it into attributes,
+       // Write a method to read in the data (it may throw an exception).
+       // Loop through each row to split it into attributes.
+       //     Create a new Pokemon object from the attributes.
-       // and save it into an ArrayList of Pokemon objects
+       //     and save it into the pokemonList

        // Write a method that does something with the data
        // for example find the Pokemon with the highest speed
        // or print out all the Pokemon of a certain type.

        public static void main(String[] args) throws IOException {
             PokemonArrayList obj = new PokemonArrayList();